Logo

 Business intelligence degree entry requirements

 What you’ll need to get into a BI degree depends on whether you’re studying at bachelor’s or master’s level.
-At LIBF, for example, we ask for 2 A-levels to join our undergraduate data degrees, and a 2:2 honours degree for our MSc in Business Intelligence.
+At LIBF, for example, we ask for 2 A-levels to join our undergraduate data degrees, and a 2:2 honours degree for master's degrees.
 If you don’t have an academic background, there are also foundation year courses available, so you can build the skills you need before starting the main degree.

 Some BI degrees, especially at higher levels, might ask for a background in maths, IT, or a related subject.
 You might also need some experience in data analysis, programming, or management.